SandraLeAnn/FoodTruckProject/README.md

 ## What I Learned
 <p>
 This project helped me to gain a better understanding of for loops and the logic I placed within them.
 It was also great to construct another project completely from scratch.
 This is helping me to understand how to write code.
+This homework assignment also forced me to create and pass objects.
 Passing objects was not something I felt confident doing.
-This project helped me to understand passing objects a bit more.
+This project helped me to understand how to pass objects a bit more.
 </p>